-Starting in late July, guests staying at Disney’s Boardwalk Resort and Disney’s Yacht & Beach Club Resorts will be able to book the bright red with white polka-dot Minnie themed vehicles including Chevrolet Traverses minivans to take them to anywhere on Walt Disney World property.
+Starting in late July, guests staying at Disney’s Boardwalk Resort and Disney’s Yacht & Beach Club Resorts will be able to book the bright red with white polka-dot Minnie themed vehicles including Chevrolet Traverse minivans to take them to anywhere on Walt Disney World property.
 The minivans seat six passengers plus the Disney driver and include two car seats for children.

-The service will be bookable from the Disney app, much like booking an Uber or Lyft chauffeur/taxi service and it is expected the service will be rolled out to other Disney resorts and locations over time.
+The service will be bookable from the Lyft app, much like booking an Uber or Lyft chauffeur/taxi service and it is expected the service will be rolled out to other Disney resorts and locations over time.
 Prices are a flat $20 per trip for up to six guests.

 The Disney Skyliner is a new gondola cable transportation system being built at Walt Disney World to connect the International Gateway at Epcot and Disney’s Hollywood Studios with several Disney resorts, namely Disney’s Art of Animation, Pop Century, Caribbean Beach Resort and the just announced Disney Vacation Club, Riviera Resort.

 Reminiscent of the Disney Skyway that used to connect Fantasyland and Tomorrowland at Magic Kingdom, it will offer guests a birds-eye view of the Walt Disney World Resort and many of the gondolas will be decorated with Disney characters.